Tatiana Sorokko: Museum exhibitions

-In April 2010 the Russian Fashion Museum in Moscow honored Sorokko with a large-scale exhibition, Extending the Runway: Tatiana Sorokko Style.
+In April 2010, the Russian Fashion Museum in Moscow honored Sorokko with a large-scale exhibition, Extending the Runway: Tatiana Sorokko Style.
 The show featured a collection of over eighty garments and accessories from Sorokko's personal, largely haute couture wardrobe.

 A hard cover book by the same name was published to accompany the exhibition and included a foreword by Harper's Bazaar editor Glenda Bailey and essays by fashion designer Ralph Rucci, photographer Marco Glaviano, and exhibition curator Dennita Sewell.
 The show was supported by the Ministry of Culture of the Russian Federation.
 It was widely covered in the Russian media and hailed as the "most glamorous event in the life of the capital."

 In September 2010, Extending the Runway: Tatiana Sorokko Style exhibition traveled from Moscow to the United States and made its U.S. debut at the Phoenix Art Museum.
 Both exhibitions showcased works from the early 20th century through the beginning of the 21st century, by renowned designers and fashion houses such as Mariano Fortuny, Jeanne Paquin, Jeanne Lanvin, Grès, Pierre Balmain, Jean Patou, Balenciaga, Emanuel Ungaro, Azzedine Alaia, Jean Paul Gaultier, Gianfranco Ferré, Vivienne Westwood, Comme des Garçons, Yohji Yamamoto, Halston, James Galanos, and Chado Ralph Rucci, among others.

-During Tatiana's extensive modeling career, she has met and befriended many of the designers represented in the exhibition.
+During Sorokko's extensive modeling career, she has met and befriended many of the designers represented in the exhibition.
 She also became a private client for quite a few of them, most notably Ralph Rucci, and the show, according to FIT Museum director Valerie Steele, included "lots of beautiful Ralph Rucci".
 Many of the haute couture gowns on display boasted luxurious sequin and metallic thread embroideries, and hand-burnt ostrich feathers, while others, according to the Financial Times, were "covered with pearls," or elaborately embroidered with beads by artisans of the French house of Lesage.
-The exhibition featured her collection of rare Hermès bags in exotic skins, as well as unique pieces of jewelry by the illustrious Venetian jewellery house, Codognato.
+The exhibition featured her collection of rare Hermès bags in exotic skins, as well as unique pieces of jewelry by the illustrious Venetian jewelry house, Codognato.
 The show opened to the public on 16 September 2010 and was on display through 2 January 2011.

 To mark the opening of the exhibition and release of the accompanying hard cover catalog, private book signing parties have been hosted by Bulgari in San Francisco and Beverly Hills, and Roger Vivier in Paris and New York.
 The events were packed with fashion insiders, who snapped up more than three hundred autographed copies of the book at the San Francisco party alone.